KittyGiraudel/site/_posts/2013-07-25-designing-an-image-gallery.md

 ---
-title: "Designing an image gallery"
+title: Designing an image gallery
 layout: post
 comments: true
+published: true
 ---

 <section>
 <p>Hey guys!
 I recently had the opportunity to work on a cool little project I'd like to talk about: an advanced image gallery with some really cool features.
 Indeed, I've been asked to design and develop the site of <a href="http://alexandralucas.com">Alexandra Lucas</a> to promote her work as a French photographer.
 Since I'm a big fan of her work, I accepted and it turned out to be quite fun to work on this project.</p>
 <p>Let's say things straight: I'd never have the opportunity to work on an image gallery before.
 Actually I did but back then I didn't give a shit about performance, responsive design, high-density displays and all the topics cool kids always talk about.
 So this time I've been faced with some difficulties I had not encountered before; meaning I had to solve them by myself.</p>